maximest-pierre/snowboy-ros/README.md

 # snowboy-ros
-Wrapper python for snowboy-ros for S.A.R.A.
+ROS Wrapper for snowboy made for Walking Machine

+This wrapper is for snowbow ai.
+Snowboy is a distributed neural network for hotword detection.